SLAVERY TO SURRENDER (1619 - 1865)

 Grant was left with deciding on a new strategy which took him South of Richmond to Petersburg where he would begin a nine month siege.

 General Burnside had a plane to literally blow a hole in the Confederate defenses.
 Members of the 48th Pennsylvania, miners led by Lieutenant Colonel Henry Pleasants, began digging a long tunnel towards the Confederate lines at Petersburg.
 8,000 lbs of explosives were placed in the end of the 5' high and 4' wide tunnel.

 After the explosion an entire Confederate Regiment was buried in the debris.
-Straws were drawn for who would lesd the Union charge.
+Straws were drawn for who would lead the Union charge.
 James Ledlie drew it.
 Instead of charging around the Crater he charged into it.
 General Mahone's Southern troops filled the gap.
-It was a Turkey Shoot.
+It was a turkey shoot.
 The Battle of The Crater proved a disaster for the Union with over 5,000 casualties and signaled the end to Ambrose Burnside's military career.

 As Grant left Chattanooga to meet Lee in The Wilderness Campaign, General Sherman was on his way with 80,000 troops into Georgia.
 He arrived in Atlanta after several months of fighting and the destruction of Dalton, Georgia.

 He prepared for an all out assault after a two month siege.
 He planned to make sure Atlanta would no longer contribute to the Confederate war effort.
 It was to be destroyed by the rearguard of the army.
 It was November of 1864 and Sherman's 'March to the Sea' was about to begin.
 Lincoln called the taking of Atlanta a "Gift from God".
 It most assuredly secured Lincoln's election victory.

 Sherman's troops spread out in a 60 mile wide swath of destruction towards Savannah, 300 miles away on the coast.